 The core values of AMSP align with the NAfME standards of excellence.
 AMSP students learn a wide variety of musical styles, based on the guidelines of the American Music System which includes American & Appalachian folk songs and fiddle tunes for early instruction.
 Students learn to improvise and learn by ear as well as read music.
 They play Bach and Bluegrass both.
 Many students work through the Mark O’Connor Method books which provides historical information for each piece that gives the music context.

-Scholarships are available through funding from the Alleghany Foundation, Bath County Arts Association, the Highland County Arts Council, the Bolar Ruritan Club and private donations.
+Scholarships are available through funding from the Alleghany Foundation, Bath County Arts Association, the Community Foundation of Central Blue Ridge, the Highland County Arts Council, the Bolar Ruritan Club and private donations.

-Activities take place at Garth Newel Music Center in Hot Springs, the Highland Center in Monterey, and the Clifton Forge School of the Arts.
+Activities take place at Garth Newel Music Center in Hot Springs, the Highland Center in Monterey, and the Clifton Forge School of the Arts in Clifton Forge.